edgelesssys/docs.edgeless.systems/marblerun/content/features/planned-features.md

 # Planned features

-Among others, the following features are planned for Marblerun.
+Among others, the following features are planned for MarbleRun.

 * Splitting recovery key between a set of parties
 * Fault-tolerant distribution of the Coordinator